Paul He Zeqing

-Paul He Zeqing (何泽清 (何澤清); born March 1968) is a Chinese Roman Catholic Bishop of Roman Catholic Diocese of Sichuan, China.
+Paul He Zeqing (何泽清 (何澤清); born March 1968) is a Sichuanese Roman Catholic Bishop of the Diocese of Wanxian, western China.

 Biography

 He was born in 1968 in Wanzhou District of Chongqing.
 He was ordained a priest on November 30, 1993.
-He was ordained bishop of the Roman Catholic Diocese of Wanxian in 2008.
+He was ordained bishop of the Diocese of Wanxian in 2008.
 In 2016 he was elected vice president of the Bishops Conference of Catholic Church in China (BCCCC).